radiac/django-tagulous/README.txt

 A SingleTagField with blank=True must also have null=True.

+If your tests require a tag field to have been loaded with initial tags, you must call tagulous.models.model_initialise_tags(myModel) from your setUp().

+You can compare a tag field against a string - the string will be parsed into tags, and matched according to the tag options for that field.

 To Do
 -----

+Add support for comparing tag fields against lists of tags Test comparing one model tag field against another Test single tag manager
+Test (and add support for, if necessary), BaseTagManager.__contains__

 Test forms
 Make sure all tag options are tested - autocomplete_limit is not